 There is no evidence to suggest Mark’s journey to this level of gender sensitivity is any different than mine, though I might like to assume so.
 Nevertheless, our reactions to the question, “What pronouns do you use for yourself?” could not be more different.
 When I see that question, I know the group asking understands that bodies do not always speak for themselves, that Alabama legislation disenfranchises people who have a different sex or gender expression than those assigned at birth, and that asking up front is so much better than waiting until after using the wrong pronouns and thereby reinforcing deep-rooted anxieties about personhood and belonging.
 This question lets me know, even as a gay person whose gender expression matches my traditionally male body, that this group listens to people, lets them build their own stories.
 Is this not foundational to writing center principals?
 To help in the telling of stories?

 Mark, unfortunately, felt that we were doubting his story, calling into question an aspect of him so intrinsic and immutable it is laughable to suspect otherwise.
-Dr. Jaclyn Wells, director of our writing center, skillfully used Mark’s reaction as a way to begin a conversation about why we include that question in our registration form and how we seek to welcome all students into our center without feeling the need to pass.
+The director of our writing center skillfully used Mark’s reaction as a way to begin a conversation about why we include that question in our registration form and how we seek to welcome all students into our center without feeling the need to pass.
 If that question served no other purpose that day but to help Mark figure out the importance of pronouns, then its presence in our form was justified.
-Dr. Wells’ explanation may also have assuaged a reasonable anxiety in Mark about having his identity assessed, pigeon-holed.
+The director’s explanation may also have assuaged a reasonable anxiety in Mark about having his identity assessed, pigeon-holed.
 As a student in a developmental writing course, the last thing he needs is to once again be sectioned off as a particular kind of student through registration processes and forms, compartmentalized for study and management.
-This may not have been his thought process, but it was important that Dr. Wells explain our goal of inclusivity, rather than tolerance.
+This may not have been his thought process, but it was important that our director explain our goal of inclusivity, rather than tolerance.
 As I see these terms, we have on the one hand tolerance which is passive; it is a kind of stillness in the face of something that may be undesirable (for that is really the connotation this word carries; we tolerate things that are undesirable), be that a person’s political or social views, or a person’s identity, their personhood itself, or even something comparatively silly like the music someone listens to.
 I, for example, tolerate people who do not listen to Sia as much as I do.
 I don’t take steps to remove them from my life, even if I might want to.
 If there is any actual resistance here, it is only in resisting an internal urge to not tolerate or to not allow that possibly undesirable something.
 Inclusivity, on the other hand of this dichotomy, is active.
 It is a kind of welcoming, a pulling into, a knowing move to take something outside and bring it inside.
 It is fitting a piece into the puzzle.
 It is like saying I am not just going to allow your presence; I’m going to encourage it.

 Why is inclusivity towards queer and trans students the right approach for writing centers?
 I am going to digress into an anecdote that will contextualize this question.
 Louise Richardson is the first woman ever chosen to be Vice-Chancellor at Oxford University.
 She claimed this position after a line of equally illustrious appointments in some of world’s most exclusive schools, serving as Principal and Vice-Chancellor of the University of St. Andrews and as an executive dean at Harvard.
 She received degrees from UCLA and Harvard, focusing her poly-sci scholarship on peace and terrorism studies (which may seem either ironic or fitting after this anecdote).
 All of that to say, Louise Richardson is a person of immense influence, providing an always needed female perspective in university administration, and all this notoriety has resulted in her share (some might say more than her share) of controversy.